For a Quick Link guide to all COVID-19 related articles and information, click here.

 Profile

 Carie Hall focuses her practice in the areas of casualty and product liability.
 Carie defends clients against tort claims, including premises liability, auto negligence, catastrophic injury and wrongful death.
-She also defending manufacturers and distributors of consumer products.
+She also defends manufacturers and distributors of consumer products.

 Carie has more than 25 years of litigation experience with RumbergerKirk, having worked for the firm as a legal assistant before going to law school.
 She participated in the firm’s Summer Associate Program in 2011 and worked as a Law Clerk during her final year of law school before transitioning to an associate in 2012 and being elected to partner in 2019.